Wooza/ProspectTogether/README.md

 # ProspectTogether

-This is a fork of the awesome ProspectorInfo Mod from P3t3rix (https://github.com/p3t3rix-vsmods/VsProspectorInfo) ProspectTogether aims to make it easy to share prospecting data when playing on a server.
+This is a fork of the awesome ProspectorInfo mod from P3t3rix (https://github.com/p3t3rix-vsmods/VsProspectorInfo).
+ProspectTogether aims to make it easy to share prospecting data when playing on a server.
 You can also use this mod in single player.
 The only downside compared to ProspectorInfo is that this mod also needs to be installed on the server.